 Underused housing tax technical information

-Underused housing tax notices
+- Underused housing tax vacation property designation tool

 Appendix A – Residential Property Examples